Summary:

 Symptoms

 Dog flu symptoms in its mild form include sneezing, nasal discharge, runny discharge from the eyes, lack of energy, reduced appetite, low grade fever, and a persistent cough and stuffy nose that can last for up to three weeks.
 It can resemble kennel cough and other respiratory diseases.
-Because of the similarity of the two diseases, it is recommended that a "better safe than sorry" approach be taken, with an immediate trip to the veterinarian for evaluation.
+Because of the similarity of the two diseases, it is recommended to dog owners that a "better safe than sorry" approach be taken, with an immediate trip to the veterinarian for evaluation.

 Cough can persist for 2 to 3 weeks.
 Nasal discharge is more likely than sneezing.
 Most dogs recover with no complications.